shailendrayadav7/shailendrayadav7/README.md

 ## My Interests

 - 🛡️ Advocating for software development and staying updated on the latest news.
-- 💼 Believing in the power of leadership and determination to overcome challenges.
+- 💼 Believe in the power of leadership and determination to overcome challenges.
 - 🏆 Hard work and passion lead to remarkable achievements.

 <h3 align="left">Languages and Tools:</h3>